De Valera's Cottage: History

 The house is a labourer's cottage, built in 1885 by Kilmallock Poor Law Union.

 Born in New York City in 1882, de Valera (then known as George, and later Edward or Eddie) was brought to Ireland by his uncle Ned in 1885, following the death of his father Juan Vivion de Valera, and lived at this cottage.
 Even after his mother remarried, de Valera remained in Ireland, living at this cottage outside Bruree with his grandmother Elizabeth Coll, her son Patrick and her daughter Hannie.
 De Valera worked hard on the family farm, a mere half-acre; they also used "the long farm", grazing cattle on the roadside grass.
 This was illegal, so de Valera kept watch for Royal Irish Constabulary policemen and had to pretend to be moving the cattle across the road if the police saw him.

 As a teenager he walked from there to C.B.S.
 Charleville during schooldays, a distance of 11 km (7 miles) each morning and evening (the family could not afford a bicycle).

 De Valera regularly visited the cottage in later life.
 It is today a museum containing de Valera memorabilia, including the trunk he brought back from New York.

 Description

-The house is a detached three-bay single-storey house.
+The house is a detached three-bay single-storey building.